Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Numerical Experiments

 \subsection{Least Squares Regression over the Simplex}

 We first consider the least squares regression problem over the simplex, $\min_{x\in\Delta_n} \frac{1}{2}\|Ax - b\|^2$, where the simplex $\Delta_n := \Set{x\in\R^n_+}{\sum_{i=1}^n x_i \leq 1}$, $A\in\R^{m\times n}$, and $b\in\R^m$.
 We generated $A$ with i.i.d.\ entries from the uniform distribution on $[0,1]$, drew a random vector uniformly from $[0,1]^n$ and projected it onto $\Delta_n$ to obtain $x^*$, and defined $b := Ax^*$.
 The function $f$ is $L$-smooth with $L = \lambda_{\max}(A^\top A)$.
-We compared \adcgs (\cref{alg:adcgs}) with CGS~\cite{Lan2016-op}, CG with line search~\cite{Pedregosa2020-ay}, CG with open-loop stepsizes (using $2/(2 + k)$, \eg,~\citep[Algorithm 4]{Pokutta2024-qu}), the auto-conditioned CG method (AC-CGM)~\cite{Yagishita2025-sx}, and the adaptive CG method (ACG)~\cite{Khademi2025-gt}.
-ACG also employs Lipschitz estimates but still relies on backtracking at every iteration.
+We compared \adcgs (\cref{alg:adcgs}) with CGS~\citep{Lan2016-op}, CG with line search~\citep{Pedregosa2020-ay}, CG with open-loop stepsizes (using $2/(2 + k)$, \eg,~\citep[Algorithm 4]{Pokutta2024-qu}), the auto-conditioned CG method (AC-CGM)~\citep{Yagishita2025-sx}, and the adaptive CG method (ACG)~\citep{Khademi2025-gt}.
+ACG also employs Lipschitz estimates but still relies on backtracking at every iteration. \adcgs uses $\tilde{\delta}_k$ as the inner tolerance (see Remark~\ref{remark:choice-delta}).
 We set $x_0 = (\frac{1}{n}, \ldots, \frac{1}{n})$ and the maximum number of iterations to 10000.
 We consider the cases $(m,n)=(1000,200)$ and $(m,n) = (2500,500)$.
-We conducted experiments on 20 independently generated random instances.
+We conducted experiments on 20 independently generated random instances (random seeds 1--20).
 In the figures, the solid line shows the mean over the 20 runs, and the shaded area indicates the mean $\pm$ standard deviation.
 The results for $(m,n)=(2500,500)$, including the effect of the first-iteration line search (\cref{alg:ls-first-iteration}), are shown in~\cref{fig:least-squares-simplex-base-500-2500,fig:least-squares-simplex-adcgs-500-2500}.
-The remaining results (including those for $(m,n)=(1000,200)$) are provided in Appendix~\ref{app:quadratic_simplex} (see~\cref{fig:least-squares-simplex-base-200-1000,fig:least-squares-simplex-adcgs-200-1000}). \adcgs with $\alpha = 0.5$ outperformed the other methods and achieved the best performance, while the other \adcgs variants showed similarly strong performance.
-The first-iteration line search yields comparable performance for all variants, except for \adcgs with $\alpha = 1.0$. \adcgs requires more LMO calls than CGS because of tighter FW-gap tolerances.
+The remaining results (including those for $(m,n)=(1000,200)$) are provided in Appendix~\ref{app:quadratic_simplex} (see~\cref{fig:least-squares-simplex-base-200-1000,fig:least-squares-simplex-adcgs-200-1000}). \adcgs:0.5 outperformed the other methods and achieved the best performance, while the other \adcgs variants showed similarly strong performance.
+The first-iteration line search yields comparable performance for all variants, except for \adcgs with $\alpha = 1.0$. \adcgs(LS1) with $\alpha = 1.0$ is omitted because it is unstable. \adcgs requires more LMO calls than CGS because of tighter FW-gap tolerances.